The PostgreSQL Job Scheduler You Always Wanted (But Be Careful What You Ask For)

 Changing this parameter requires a restart, so you will need to make a judgment call about how many concurrent processes you expect to kick off.
 Add that to this base number and restart your system.
 Of course, a reasonable number has been added for you in Timescale.
 Remember the CPU and memory limitations while you are making this adjustment.

-The original reasons for creating this scheduler are for time-series data management.
+The original reasons for creating this scheduler involve building out-of-the-box features involving data management.
 That includes compression, continuous aggregates, retention policy implementation, downsampling, and backfilling.

 You may want to use this for event notifications, sending an email, clustered index maintenance, partition creation, pruning, archiving, refreshing materialized views, or summarizing data somewhere to avoid the need for triggers.
 These are just a few of the obvious ideas that jump into my consciousness.
 You can literally do anything that the operating system allows.